aborazmeh/textlint-rule-arabic-diacritics/README.md

 ## TODO

+- Normalize diacritics forms before some regexes like for duplicated diacritics
 - No diacritics or Tanween on Alef without Hamza except Tanween Al-Nasb
 - No middle Tanween
 - No consecutive five Harakat